Kunalrpawar/AI-Powered-Career-Advisor/README.md

 # AI Career Advisor

 An AI-powered career guidance platform using Google's Gemini AI to help users explore careers, match with jobs, and generate personalized learning paths.
+This will help students and graduates to find there right carrer path

 ## Features